-Positing a plurality of modernisms has enabled critics of other literatures to expand modernist studies beyond high modernism into ‘low’ forms, or popular cultures, and to describe modernist modes of writing outside of urban, capitalist contexts.
-Such a plurality will prove useful to this topic; if theories of Irish Modernism continue to be dominated by a hegemonic postcolonial discourse, plurality will be all the more necessary.
-It is only by positing Irish Modernisms will the theories be brought into agreement with modernist authors’ various concepts of self and society.
+Positing a plurality of modernisms has enabled critics of other literatures to expand modernist studies beyond high modernism into ‘low’ forms, or popular cultures, and to describe modernist modes of writing outside of urban contexts.
+Such a plurality will prove useful to this topic, since only by positing Irish Modernisms will the theories be brought into agreement with modernist authors’ various concepts of self and society.
 Yet, this solution is not wholly satisfactory.
-In his book about poetry and Northern Ireland in the mid-twentieth century, Mistaken Identities, Peter McDonald writes,

-“The quality of much writing from Northern Ireland offers critics an especially complex challenge, since it brings to the surface problems and areas of awkwardness more often forgotten or ignored.
-One such area is, clearly, that of the relation between political contention and the literary imagination; but there are other (arguably more fundamental) matters at stake as well: what, for example, is poetry’s distinctiveness as a mode of discourse?
-And how might a critical language be found to account for this distinctiveness which is not itself compromised by the insistent crises and demands of its cultural and political context?
-Is criticism able to imagine a liberation from ‘identity’ which will move into the spaces opened up by different kinds of poetic achievement?”
-(19)

-McDonald’s questions are provoked by the persistence of a postcolonial criticism that reveals itself as contradictory, since it is politically republican but imaginatively detaches most of northeast Ulster from “Ireland”.
+In his book about poetry and Northern Ireland in the mid-twentieth century, Mistaken Identities, Peter McDonald writes about the critic’s difficulty in analyzing writing from Northern Ireland, “since it brings to the surface problems and areas of awkwardness more often forgotten or ignored”, such as “the relation between political contention and the literary imagination.”
+McDonald asks whether criticism can be liberated from “identity” in order to consider “the spaces opened up by different kinds of poetic achievement” These questions are instigated by a postcolonial critique that reveals itself as contradictory, since such an approach is politically republican but imaginatively detaches most of northeast Ulster from “Ireland”.

 Can, or should, critics speak of Northern Irish Modernism?
 To segment Irish Modernism into an infinitely descending set of Matroyshka dolls that would contain various permutations of national, class and/or religious identities would be an unavoidably inaccurate as well as a useless exercise.
-Again, the transnational turn offers new possibilities for approaching the topic.
+Again, the recent transnational turn offers new possibilities for approaching the topic.
 In its historical context, Irish Modernism is not simply international.
 Rather, it transcends the boundaries of the ‘nation’, which were literally unfixed during its development.
-Just as Irish Modernism cannot be partitioned, it cannot be subsumed into a postcolonial/republican model that fails to respect the literature’s own terms.
+Just as Irish Modernism cannot be partitioned, it cannot be subsumed into a simplistic postcolonial or sectarian model that fails to respect the literature’s own terms.
 A new formalism may prove vital, since close readings of Irish Modernism’s technical innovations illuminate crosscurrents of exchange as well as its markers of originality.